jaxtisapia/meteor-hello-world/README.md

 - Added a RedirectService at client side to process all redirects
 - Comments are now Reactive
 - Added pagination for post list
+- Added Grapher to establish relationships

+## On hold
+- Try easify on the project ( Buggy )
+- Try React Molecule: on the project ( Buggy )

 ### Todos

-- Style all pages with material design
+- Style all pages with material design/Custom Library

 - Use GraphQL
-- Use Grapher to establish relationships

-- Try easify on the project
-- Try React Molecule: on the project

 - Clean organisation of styling elements

 - Write MORE Tests

  - Check all Access Controls to prevent unauthorized CRUD actions by wrong users.
  Example, If a user supplies a valid Id but different User Id, he can edit others' post